St. Thomas Aquinas by Fra Bartolomeo (+1517AD)

-Today is the traditional feast of St. Thomas Aquinas, Dominican and Doctor of the Church -- he died on this day in 1274AD.
+On this day in 1274AD, St. Thomas Aquinas, Dominican and Doctor of the Church, was born into Eternity.
 The Angelic Doctor, as he is known, is the patron saint of Catholic Schools and Scholars.

 From 1245-1248, St. Thomas would be a student of fellow Dominican St. Albert the Great at the University of Paris, and acts as both student and assistant from 1248-1252 at the University of Cologne.
 St. Thomas Aquinas was ordained a priest around 1250-1251, and received his Master of Theology in 1256.